 Generally, a victim must file an application for benefits within three years of the date of the crime.
 However, this time limit may be extended if the victim can show good cause for the delay, such as the person’s age or mental incapacity.

-If you suffered injuries in a drunk driving wreck, our experienced drunk driving attorneys can help you explore all avenues of compensation for your injuries so that you receive what you deserve.
+If you suffered injuries in a drunk driving accident, our experienced drunk driving attorneys can help you explore all avenues of compensation for your injuries so that you receive what you deserve.
 To learn how the Hart Law Firm can help you contact us online or call our office directly at 817.380.4888 to schedule your free consultation.
 We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.